-4: Regula tions for World, Olympic and Paralympic Title Competitions 4.1.13 Commercial Rights 4.1.13.1 The ITTF exclusively owns and controls all commercial rights in and to the Championships.
-Such Commercial Rights to include, without limitation and in each case on a worldwide basis, all: 4.1.13.1.1 audio, visual and audio visual and data rights (in every medium, whether or not existing as at the date of these regulations); 4.1.13.1.2 sponsorship, advortising, morchandising, marketing and other forms of rights of association; 4.1.13.1.3 ticketing, hospitality and other concession rights; and 4.1.13.1.4 other rights to commercialise the Championships (including without limitation any so-called "event rights" and any right to authorise the taking of bets on the Championships.
+4: Regulat ions for World, Olympic and Paralympic Title Competitions 4.1.13 Commercial Rights 4.1.13.1 The ITTF exclusively owns and controls all commercial rights in and to the Championships.
+Such Commercial Rights to include, without limitation and in each case on a worldwide basis, all: 4.1.13.1.1 audio, visual and audio visual and data rights (in every medium, whethe or not existing as at the date of these regulations); 4.1.13.1.2 sponsorship, advertising, merchandising, marketing and other forms of rights of association; 4.1.13.1.3 ticketing, hospitality and other concession rights; and 4.1.13.1.4 other rights to commercialise the Championships (including withou limitation any so-called "event rights" and any right to authorise the taking of bets on the Championships.
 4 .1.13.2 The ITTF shall be entitled to exploit the Commercial Rights in such manner as it considers appropriate, including granting licences in respect of the same (or part thereof) to the relevant Association or to other third party(ies) from time to time.
-4.1.13.3 Each Association shall ensure that their members (officials, players, delegates and other affiliates) shall: 4 .1.13.3.1 comply with any and all rules, regulations and/or guidelines in relation to the exploitation of the Commercial Rights which may be issued from time to time by or on behalf of the ITTF; and 4 .1.13.3.2 provide such rights, facilities and services as are required to enable the ITTF and/or the relevant third party to fulfil their obligations under any arrangements for the exploitation of any of the Commercial Rights and shal not by any act or omission infringe any exclusive rights granted there under or otherwise cause any breach thereof to occur.
-For the avoidance of doubl only the ITTF may enforce this rule against an Association and no third party shall be entitled to do so.
-4.2 WORLD JUNIOR YOUTH CHAMPIONSHIPS 4.2.1 Authority for Organisation 4.2.1.1 The title "World Junior Youth Championships", referred to in this Section as "Championships", shall be bestowed by the AGM Board of Directors on the championship events at a tournament organised by an Association entrusted
+4.1.13.3 Each Association shall ensure that their members (officials, players, delegates and other affiliates) shall: 4.1.13.3.1 comply with any and all rules, regulations and/or guidelines in relation to the exploitation of the Commercial Rights which may be issued from time to time by or on behalf of the ITTF; and 4.1.13.3.2 provide such rights, facilities and services as are required to enable the ITTF and/or the relevant third party to fulfil their obligations under any arrangements for the exploitation of any of the Commercial Rights and shal not by any act or omission infringe any exclusive rights granted there under or otherwise cause any breach thereof to occur.
+For the avoidance of doub only the ITTF may enforce this rule against an Association and no third party shall be entitled to do so.
+WORLD JUNIOR YOUTH CHAMPIONSHIPS Authority for Organisation 1011 The file "Moreld luminer Vauth Championshine" referred to in this Castion of

-4.2.1.2 The closing date for applications to stage Championships shall be specified by the Executive Committee and notified to all Associations, giving at least 6 months' notice; applications shall be accepted only for the next 2 Championships.
+- 4.2.1.1 The title "World Junior Youth Championships", referred to in this Section as "Championships", shall be bestowed by the AGM Board of Directors on the championship events at a tournament organised by an Association entrusted with the task. - 4.2.1.2 The closing date for applications to stage Championships shall be specified by the Executive Committee and notified to all Associations, giving at least 6 months' notice; applications shall be accepted only for the next 2 Championships.